 Heriot-Watt Engage is part of the Research Engagement directorate, within the Policy, Strategy and Impact Team.
 The multi-faceted nature of public engagement means Laura works closely with colleagues in Researcher Development, Marketing and Communications, Alumni Relations and Student Recruitment.

 In 2021, we appointed Academic Leads for Public Engagement, who work closely with the Engaged University steering group to deliver the strategy’s mission to 'inspire and understand the mutual needs of our global – local communities and provide measurable pathways to global impact through our pioneering research'.
-For more details, see the Academic leads webpage.
+We have expanded this group to include technical services, and are working on a new strategy for engaging our communities.
+For more details, see the leads webpage.

 From 2017-2019, Heriot-Watt University was funded by UK Research and Innovation (UKRI) to create, enrich and embed cultures within higher education institutions where excellent public engagement with research (PER) is more effectively and strategically supported.

 The Strategic Support to Expedite Embedding Public Engagement with Research (SEE-PER) project, led by Prof. Garry Pender and Dr Laura Wicks, enabled us to explore the barriers and challenges to engaging the public in our research, and embed mechanisms to address these challenges.